Modeling Isolated Ideal Reactors

 The first two parts of Reaction Engineering Basics examined chemical reactions, reaction rates and rate expressions.
 It defined reaction rates and noted that rate expressions are equations that give the reaction rate as a function of temperature, pressure and composition.
 The empirical, theoretical, and mechanistic origins of mathematical forms for rate expressions were presented.

 The third part of the book noted that in order to perform reaction engineering tasks, reactor models were necessary.
 In 6 Reactor Design Equations it described how to generate the reactor design equations needed to model ideal BSTRs, SBSTRs, CSTRs and PFRs.
-Then in 7 Reactor Modeling Functions it noted that in Reaction Engineering Basics the reactor design equations are always solved numerically and that the computer code that does so would be referred to as the reactor model function.
+Then in 7 Ideal Reactor Models it noted that in Reaction Engineering Basics the reactor design equations are always solved numerically and that the computer code that does so would be referred to as the reactor model function.

 This fourth part of the book describes the use of the reactor design equations and the reactor model function in the analysis of isolated ideal reactors.
 Here “isolated” means that the analysis considers nothing other than the reactor.